BlenderCN/BlenderPython/Home.md

 :wrench: means some content was added but there's more where that came from
 no emojii means it's OK for the time being.

+> Teachers open the door, but you must enter by yourself.

 **Why Recipes?**
 The `bpy` documentation is mostly auto-generated and tends to be (October 2015) rather sparse on details; that's fine for most confident python-heads, but people trying to learn python and `bpy`  benefit more from seeing many short samples.
 A github _markdown based_ wiki is a convenient way to collect snippets and allow people to contribute updates and fixes.